wifinigel/mist-utils/README.md

 ```
   Authorization: Token Nm3A2LkqTlgm8eDhnsZUjeJjdeuw6EAzvsoTgCYxtnkv51A2bcfjiGkAZB8QSgD3LCWeSzaHyeeyLFjouG6Ek7YroOcW1h
 ```

+(Note the handling of the token in headers is taken care of automatically in the scripts in this repo once you have created your own token, so don't worry too much about this detail.)

 When the request is received by the mist API (at api.mist.com), it checks the token to see if it is valid and will then provide the appropriate access policy for that token.
 It will allow permissions such as read or write access, and will determine which organisations and sites may be accessed by the API call.